christc4/werc-25/werc2/sites/c.bauherren.ovh/archive/misc/me/notes.md

 groundwork
-https://youtu.be/e2tx0kDywEo?si=FQsQKsnAwc9WEZSK - lose face weight get clear skin and literally remake this video he hsa other videos on herein therein - also cover those - literally speed through it make a post about cheating, ht vpc 2nd place ying at ucl You don't want to sound terse, curt, it's offputting - of course, your speech shouldnt have redundancies, like ATM machine, off-putting is a nice word, when possible use compound words and it doesn't have to be flowery https://tatsumoto.neocities.org/blog/plumbing-for-language-learners https://st.suckless.org/patches/right_click_to_plumb/
+https://youtu.be/e2tx0kDywEo?si=FQsQKsnAwc9WEZSK - lose face weight get clear skin and literally remake this video he hsa other videos on herein therein - also cover those - literally speed through it make a post about cheating, ht vpc 2nd place ying at ucl You don't want to sound terse, curt, it's offputting - of course, your speech shouldnt have redundancies, li e ATM machine, off-putting is a nice word, when possible use compound words and it doesn't have to be flowery https://tatsumoto.neocities.org/blog/plumbing-for-language-learners https://st.suckless.org/patches/right_click_to_plumb/